limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 %>
 {% endhighlight %}

-Fortunately, I was able to run `ps faux` and noticed that `sshd` was running.
-In addition, `ufw` was also enabled as seen from `/etc/ufw/ufw.conf`.
+I was able to run `ps faux` and notice that `sshd` was running.
+I also saw that `ufw` was running based on what was in `/etc/ufw/ufw.conf`.

 ```
 # ./cat.sh /etc/ufw/ufw.conf